scroll-tech/frontends/README.md

 ## Purpose

-The final goal for this repo is to contain a single React app written in TypeScript to accommodate for all frontend functionality, optimising for a smooth frontend user exprience.
+The goal for this repo is to contain a single React app written in TypeScript to accommodate for all official Scroll frontend functionality.

 ## Available Scripts